 Eat Right– Don’t store food in lead crystal glassware or old pottery. - If you reuse plastic bags, keep the printing on the outside of the bag.

-Statistics – About 1 in 22 children in America have high lead in their blood. - Recommended levels of lead are 10 micrograms of lead per deciliter of blood, according to the Centers for Disease Control - Lead-based paints were banned for use in housing in 1978.
+Statistics – About 1 in 22 children in America have high lead in their blood. - Levels of lead should be no more than 5 micrograms of lead per deciliter of blood, according to the Centers for Disease Control - Lead-based paints were banned for use in housing in 1978.
 However, approximately 24 million housing units in the U.S. have deteriorated leaded paint and elevated levels of lead-contaminated house dust.
 More than 4 million of these dwellings are homes to one or more young children. - 22 percent of black children and 13 percent of Hispanic children living in housing built before 1946 have elevated blood lead levels compared with 6 percent of white children living in comparable types of housing.

 Treatment – Lead is a metal that is poisonous and toxic, especially when it is ingested.
 After being ingested, lead enters the bloodstream and is absorbed and stored in many tissues and organs in the body, including the liver, kidneys, brain, teeth and bones.
 You can’t see, taste or smell lead.
 Elevated blood levels are treated with metal-removing therapy.
 These medications are chelating agents, which decrease blood lead levels (BLL) by binding to them, so they will leave the body in the urine.
 Medications include DMSA, an oral drug that binds to lead and mercury and is given every eight hours for five days, and then every twelve hours for two more weeks.
 It is usually used for BLLs between 45 and 69.
 Other metal-removing agents that are used for treatment of symptomatic lead poisoning and for BLLs greater than 69 is EDTA, which is given as a continuous infusion or an injection within a muscle for 3-5 days, and BAL which is given as an injection.